TheTahaM/HangmanProject/README.md

 The Home tab on the navigation bar will sign you out

 Note: You can press clues to get a hint at the top of the webpage, that'll help you guess the word

+The restart button doen't olny start a new game but it also picks a new word randomly.